Today we are going to take a look at how to access a Synology NAS remotely using DDNS.

 3. Conclusion – How to Access a Synology NAS Remotely

-Thanks for checking out the tutorial.
-If you have any questions, feel free to leave them in the comments!
+Thanks for checking out the tutorial on how to access a Synology NAS remotely.
+If you have any questions on how to access a Synology NAS remotely, feel free to leave them in the comments!